litunt/filters-ha/README.md

 representation of datepicker component from PrimeNG, therefore I used native HTML input of date type, designed the visual side of it accordingly, as well as adjusted data transfer logic between components.

+In case of more real ife related situation, one of the details I would put more attention to could be runtime validation of user input.
+I have implemented some basic checks during filter creation, but could be done more precisely to make user experience more convenient
+(especially in case of larger data forms).

 ### Technology stack